tonyolori/database_application/README.md

-# database_application
+# Python database application
+# A fully detailed documentation is available in the pdf titled "Database Project Report"

-This is an application that allows you to interact with a university database without writing code.
+This is an application that allows a user to interact with a university database without writing code.

 You can:
-Vew current Students
-Log in to the system
+Log in to the system\
+Vew current Students\
-Add a new course
+Add a new course\
-Add a new teacher
+Add a new teacher\
-Add a new student
+Add a new student\
-Assign courses to instructors (teaching)
+Assign courses to instructors (teaching)\
 Assign instructors to students (advisory)

-Among other things